robocorp/actions-cookbook/example-postgres-universal/README.md

 **dsn:** `postgresql://username:password@host:port/database`

 To do this securely, go to your Action Server UI http://localhost:8080 and execute the `init_postgres_connection` there.
+Copy the output from the execution to copy later for LLM use.

 **NOTE:** You can optionally also do this through LLM, but that will reveal the exact connection info to the LLM.